[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 Like Capitala Finance, Stellus is categorized as a business development company.
 And also like Capitala, Stellus is focused on so-called “middle market” outfits that may be too big or too risky for traditional loans but too small to raise funds by going public.
 Its portfolio includes food distributor GoodSource Solutions, home-health product provider Compass Health and business software outfit Valued Relationships Inc, just to name a few.

 It’s arguably a little less risky than Capitala, in that most of its investment are in companies currently yielding a (very) positive EBITDA.
-The trade-off is a lower dividend yield of 9.36%.
+The trade-off is a lower dividend yield.

 AGNC Investment (AGNC)